The very best movies screening in San Mateo this week

 Nels Coxman's quiet life comes crashing down when his beloved son dies under mysterious circumstances.
 His search for the truth soon becomes a quest for revenge as he seeks coldblooded justice against a drug lord and his inner circle.

-It's screening at Century 12 Downtown San Mateo (320 E. Second Ave.) through Wednesday, February 13.
-Click here for showtimes and tickets.
+Get a piece of the action at Century 12 Downtown San Mateo (320 E. Second Ave.) through Thursday, Feb.
+21. Click here for showtimes and tickets.

-Tony Lip, a bouncer in 1962, is hired to drive pianist Don Shirley on a tour through the Deep South in the days when African Americans, forced to find alternate accommodations and services due to segregation laws below the Mason-Dixon Line, relied on a guide called The Negro Motorist Green Book.
+Tree Gelbman learns that dying over and over again was surprisingly easier than the dangers that lie ahead.

-With a critical approval rating of 81 percent and an audience score of 94 percent on Rotten Tomatoes, Green Book has proven a solid option since its release on November 16.
-The site's critical consensus has it that "Green Book takes audiences on a surprisingly smooth ride through potentially bumpy subject matter, fueled by Peter Farrelly's deft touch and a pair of well-matched leads."
+With a critical approval rating of 67 percent and an audience score of 80 percent on Rotten Tomatoes, "Happy Death Day 2U" is well worth a watch.
+The site's critical consensus indicates that "A funnier follow-up with a sci-fi bent, 'Happy Death Day 2U' isn't as fiendishly fresh as its predecessor, but fans of the original may still be sufficiently entertained."

-It's screening at Century 12 Downtown San Mateo (320 E. Second Ave.) through Wednesday, February 13.
-Click here for showtimes and tickets.
+You can catch it at Century 12 Downtown San Mateo (320 E. Second Ave.) through Thursday, Feb.
+21. Click here for showtimes and tickets.

+This story was created automatically using local movie data, then reviewed by an editor.
+Click here for more about what we're doing.
+Got thoughts?
+Go here to share your feedback.